 But, the baby-friendly movement isn’t always family-friendly or, most importantly, mom-friendly.

-BTW, if you’re looking for awesome links ABOUT breastfeeding, my friend Katie has an AMAZING resource called Breastfeeding 101 that seems to have support for almost every facet of breastfeeding.
-Check it out!
+BTW, if you’re looking for awesome links ABOUT breastfeeding, my friend Katie has an AMAZING resource called Breastfeeding 101 that seems to have support for almost every facet of breastfeeding, and I have a super popular post about how to tell when breastfeeding isn’t working — Check them out!

 The baby-friendly movement is sort of a Nazi organization that has certain criteria a hospital needs to meet in order to be considered “baby friendly”